 Each of the key licensing arrangements terminates on the expiry of the last of the particular licensed patents covered by the respective agreement, except in the case of one of the agreements which expires in 2015.
 Each licensor has the right to terminate the arrangement in the event of non-performance by Trinity Biotech.
-The key licensing arrangements requires the Group to pay a royalty to the license holder which is based on sales of the products which utilize the relevant technology being licensed.
+The key licensing arrangements requires the Group to pay a royalty to the licence holder which is based on sales of the products which utilize the relevant technology being licensed.
 The royalty rates vary from 2% to 10% of sales.
-The total amount paid by Trinity Biotech under key licensing arrangements in 2012 was US\$1,145,000 (2011: US\$800,000).
+The total amount paid by Trinity Biotech under key licensing arrangements in 2013 was US\$1,105,000 (2012: US\$1,145,000).